-As previously mentioned, double materiality assessment is ongoing where risks are being systematically identified and the extent of them evaluated.
-The major risks that have previously been identified are related to climate change:
+As previously mentioned, double materiality assessment has been carried out where risks have been systematically identified and the extent of them evaluated.
+The major risks that have been identified are related to climate change:

 Ocean acidification: Majority of the global carbon cycle is circulated through the ocean which absorbs the greater part of excess heat from GHG emissions causing acidification.
 The ocean is the home to a vast variety of marine species and acidification disrupts the balance of life found in the ocean which can affect seafood supplies.